maksimryndin/distributed-book/src/established-systems/erlang.md

 * maintaining global mutable data (namespace of lightweight processes in case of Erlang) and full connectivity severely limits scalability.

-[^klarna]: For example, Sweden fintech Klarna uses Erlang as it's core platform handling 2 million transactions per day - look at their [job descriptions](https://jobs.lever.co/klarna?team=Engineering).
+[^klarna]: For example, Swedish fintech Klarna uses Erlang as it's core platform handling 2 million transactions per day - look at their [job descriptions](https://jobs.lever.co/klarna?team=Engineering).

 [^my_experience]: At one of my work places I almost convinced my CTO to write IO-bound service for proxying media streams and unary requests in Erlang.
 For two weeks I read everything on Erlang and finally presented a workable version which was deployed to production.
 It had worked under production for about 3 weeks till the CTO had a look at the code.
 He was rather afraid of completely non-imperative style of code and inability to scale his Erlang team (consisted of only me).
 So he gently asked me to rewrite the app in Go.
 For those brave of you [Adopting Erlang](https://adoptingerlang.org/).